What's on this page?

 BiSL – Business Information Services Library

 The Business Information Services Library (BiSL) is a public-domain framework for the effective control of an organisation’s information systems.
-The current owner of the BiSL copyright is the ASL Foundation, but it was originally developed by PinkRoccade (now part of Getronics).
+The current owner of the BiSL copyright is the ASL BiSL Foundation.

 The main aim of BiSL is to provide a tool which can be utilised to improve the performance of IT and of information system management departments and aid with the improvement of internal business processes.

-For more information on BiSL see the ASL Foundation website.
+For more information on BiSL see the ASL BiSL Foundation website.

 ITIL – The IT Infrastructure Library

-ITIL is a best practice framework for the effective delivery of IT as a service.
+ITIL is a best practice framework for the effective delivery of IT services that add value.
 ITIL has now become the de facto standard for IT Service Management worldwide.
-ITIL is centred on the five core publications of the ITIL Lifecycle suite, each of which addresses a specific area of IT Service Management:
+ITIL is centred on the five core publications of the ITIL Lifecycle Publication Suite, each of which addresses a specific area of IT Service Management:

 For more information on eTOM see the TM Forum website.